 A broad range of advice, support, and financial assistance, including: business-planning; access to funding; marketing; and the practicalities of starting & developing your business.

-Grant funding of up to £2,500 for young entrepreneurs aged 18—40, based in the Outer Hebrides and with businesses in key sectors that have been trading for no longer than two years.
+Grant funding is available to businesses in key sectors that have been trading for no longer than five years.
 The funding will be used towards capital costs only.
 Awards of up to £3,000 for full-time and £1,500 for part-time businesses are available.